 You are not responsible for deducting student or postgraduate loan repayments for workers engaged through their own companies.
 The worker will account for student or postgraduate loan obligations in their own tax return.

 As the worker is not one of your employees they are not entitled to:

 - statutory payments

 The worker’s entitlement to statutory payments comes through their employment with their intermediary.
 They can also contribute to a pension as an employee of their intermediary.

-Workers providing services through intermediaries are also not entitled to employment rights, such as holiday pay.
+Workers providing services through intermediaries are also not entitled to employment rights from you, such as holiday pay.

 If you disagree with a status determination

 From 6 April 2021, if you are the deemed employer you can challenge a status determination if you think it’s wrong.
 The worker can also challenge the determination.

 The client who made the determination will need to have processes in place for dealing with disagreements about determinations they make.